-Some tips to follow when adapting a gluten-free lifestyle:
+Some tips to follow when adopting a gluten-free lifestyle:

 - Avoid any product made with wheat, barley, rye, kamut or oats (bread, pasta, crackers, cereal, pastries, cookies, pretzels, flour tortillas, pie crusts, etc.)